Don Kardong: Biography

 Kardong graduated from Seattle Prep in 1967.
 He then went on to earn a bachelor's degree in psychology from Stanford University in 1971.
 While at Stanford, Kardong ran primarily the 5000 meters (3.1 miles).
 He finished third at the 1970 NCAA University Division cross country championships.

 In 1974, Kardong earned another bachelor's degree in English and a teaching certificate from the University of Washington in Seattle.
 That same year, Kardong finished third in the 5000 meter race at the USA Outdoor Track and Field Championships with a time of 13:35.6.
 Afterwards, he taught at Spokane's Loma Vista Elementary from 1974 to 1977.

 In 1976, the 6' 3" Kardong finished 3rd in the United States Olympic Trials held in Eugene, Oregon with a time of 2:13:54.
 That summer, in Montreal, Kardong finished a close fourth in the men's marathon at the 1976 Summer Olympics with a time of 2:11:15, just three seconds behind the bronze medal winner.
-In 1998, controversy arose concerning steroid use by East German athletes at the 1976 Summer Olympics, including Gold medalist Waldemar Cierpinski.
-If medals were re-assigned only to drug-free athletes, American Frank Shorter would take the Gold; followed by silver medalist Karel Lismont of Belgian and bronze medalist Don Kardong for Team USA.
+In 1998, controversy arose concerning steroid use by East German athletes at the 1976 Summer Olympics, including gold medalist Waldemar Cierpinski.
+If medals were reassigned only to drug-free athletes, American Frank Shorter would take the Gold; followed by silver medalist Karel Lismont of Belgium and bronze medalist Don Kardong for Team USA.